FREQUENTLY ASKED QUESTIONS FOR CHILDREN’S DENTISTRY

 Here are some of the most commonly asked questions in the field of pediatric dentistry.

-What Should I Do In A Dental Emergency?
+What Should I Do If My Child Has A Dental Emergency?

 First, make sure the child hasn’t bumped their head in whatever injury or situation caused the emergency.
 If they are acting disoriented or off, you should visit an urgent care facility before coming to the dentist in case there is a concussion.
 This is also true if there are lacerations that may need stitches.